scelomgobhozi/scelomgobhozi/README.md

 # Hi there, I'm Sicelo Mgobhozi 👋

 ## 🚀 About Me
-I'm a young tech enthusiast who has recently graduated with a Bachelor of Commerce in Information and Technology Management.
-At 23, I'm on a journey to explore the vast landscape of technology and development, driven by a passion for creating impactful digital solutions.
-Through coding and creativity, I aim to make a mark in the world of technology.
+I’m a tech enthusiast with a Bachelor of Commerce in Information and Technology Management.
+I’m on a journey to explore the vast landscape of technology and development, driven by a passion for creating impactful digital solutions.
+Through coding and creativity, I aim to make a lasting mark in the world of technology.

 ## 🎓 Education
 - Bachelor of Commerce in Information and Technology Management